 Download our Brochure

 The Power of ‘We’

 The power of addiction cannot be overcome alone; help is needed and there is strength in numbers.
-It is generally recognised by those involved in the practical side of addiction treatment, that the power of the community to create healthy recovery is far greater than any individual physician, therapist or psychologist.
+It is generally recognised by those involved in the practical side of addiction treatment, that the power of the community to create healthy recovery is far greater than any individual physician, therapist, or psychologist.

 This works fine while the addict is receiving treatment but as we know, the real struggle begins when treatment finishes.
-Too many people have found that the move back home from the therapeutic community brings a lack of motivation and accountability, a change in attitudes and a loneliness that they find too much to cope with.
+Too many people have found that the move back home from the therapeutic community brings a lack of motivation and accountability, a change in attitudes, and loneliness that they find too much to cope with.

 Isolation is a common result of active addiction – an early warning sign of compulsive behaviour or substance misuse can be when a person drastically reduces or ceases their presence on social media sites – Facebook, Twitter and the like.

 A practical and positive step when recovery starts, will be to reverse this process.
 So anything that gets us connected, especially in real-time (as we see with Instagram, texting, etc.) is to be very much recommended.

 Digital interaction is an integral part of our everyday routine.
 We check emails and texts, update our Facebook page, fire off a Tweet or two, and then finish our morning coffee.
 Digital interconnectivity provides endless new opportunities to support our very human needs for community and social interaction.